KarlMeierMattern/Full-Stack/ReactJS.md

             return <button onClick={HandleClick}>Like</button>
         }

-> [!CAUTION]
-> React expects you to never modify state directly.
-Instead always use `this.setState()` when state changes occur passing in an object with key-value pairs.
-> The keys are your state properties and the values are the updated state data.

-        this.setState({
-          username: 'Lewis'
-        });

-- A **stateless  component** is any function you write which accepts props and returns JSX.
-- A **stateless component**, on the other hand, is a class that extends `React.Component`, but does not use internal state.

-        const StatelessComponent = (props) => {
-          // Component logic and rendering
-          return <div>Hello, {props.name}</div>;
-        };

-- Finally, a **stateful component** is a class component that extends `React.Component` and maintains its own internal state (`this.state`).

-> [!TIP]
-> The convention is to name this pair like `const [something, setSomething]`.
-> You could name it anything you like, but conventions make things easier to understand across projects.

 > [!NOTE]
-> In React, `useState`, as well as any other function starting with `use`, is called a Hook.
+> - In React, `useState`, as well as any other function starting with `use`, is called a Hook.
-> Hooks are special functions that are only available while React is rendering.
+> - Hooks are special functions that are only available while React is rendering.
 They let you “hook into” different React features.
-> Hooks can only be called at the top level of your components or your own Hooks.
+> - Hooks can only be called at the top level of your components or your own Hooks.
-> You can’t call Hooks inside conditions, loops, or other nested functions.
+> - You can’t call Hooks inside conditions, loops, or other nested functions.
-> Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.
+> - Hooks are functions, but it’s helpful to think of them as unconditional declarations about your component’s needs.
-> You “use” React features at the top of your component similar to how you “import” modules at the top of your file.
+> - You “use” React features at the top of your component similar to how you “import” modules at the top of your file.

 ### Example
-- The first item in the array is the state variable and the second item is the state setter function to update the state variable.
 - Clicking the button will now call the `handleClick` function, which calls the `setLikes` state updater function with a single argument of the current number of `likes + 1`.

         function HomePage() {